WheelSims/wheelsims_doc/Overview.md

 ```
 with:

-- Unity folder: The Unity project to open in Unity Hub.
+- `Unity` folder: The Unity project to open in Unity Hub.
 Apart from the git submodules, the contents of this folder is specific to this simulator.
-- Assets folder: A folder that contains the asset submodules, shared between every simulators.
+- `Assets` folder: A folder that contains the asset submodules, shared between every simulators.
-- vr_scenes submodule: An asset submodule that includes all available scenes.
+- `vr_scenes` submodule: An asset submodule that includes all available scenes.
-- vr_static_objects submodule: An asset submodule that includes static objects such as bins, trees, building facades, etc.
+- `vr_static_objects` submodule: An asset submodule that includes static objects such as bins, trees, building facades, etc.
-- vr_dynamic_objects submodule: An asset submodule that includes dynamic objects such as pedestrians and cars.
+- `vr_dynamic_objects` submodule: An asset submodule that includes dynamic objects such as pedestrians and cars.
-- vr_street_lights submodule: An asset submodule that includes automated, configurable street lights, streets and sidewalks.
+- `vr_street_lights` submodule: An asset submodule that includes automated, configurable street lights, streets and sidewalks.
+- `vr_user` submodule: An asset submodule that includes a set of colliders, cameras and scripts that represents the user in its environment.
+This also includes code to communicate with the haptics system (if present) and the incline system (if present).
-- vr_art_src submodule: A repository of construction material for the assets and scenes, such as Blender files.
+- `vr_art_src` submodule: A repository of construction material for the assets and scenes, such as Blender files.
-- Haptics folder: A folder that contains the Simulink Real-Time material for the haptics system.
+- `Haptics` folder: A folder that contains the Simulink Real-Time material for the haptics system.
 Apart from the git submodule, the contents of this folder is specific to this simulator.
-- haptics_common submodule: A submodule of Simulink blocks that are shared between simulators, such as the dynamical model of a wheelchair, motor controllers, etc.
+- `haptics_common` submodule: A submodule of Simulink blocks that are shared between simulators, such as the dynamical model of a wheelchair, motor controllers, etc.